Mogili

 Mogili is a small village located in the Bangarupalem mandal (Revenue division) of Chittoor District, Andhra Pradesh in southern India.

-It is on the Palamaneru – Bangarupalem – Chittoor segment of the National Highway No. 4, which connects Mumbai on the west coast of India with Chennai city on the east coast.
+It is near the ghat section, on the Palamaneru – Bangarupalem – Chittoor segment of the National Highway No. 4, which connects Mumbai on the west coast of India with Chennai city on the east coast.
+It is an accident prone stretch in the ghat section.

 One has to travel 10 km from Palamaneru towards Chittoor to reach the village.
 Chittoor, the district headquarters, is at a distance of 25 km from the village.